Irfanali625/ds-docker/PRODUCTION_SETUP.md

 # Production Setup Guide

-This guide will help you deploy the Data Scraping application to your production server at `203.161.58.142`.
+This guide will help you deploy the Phone Validation application to your production server at `203.161.58.142`.

 ## Prerequisites